sjbowen/layers/README.md

 Code for creating interactive spherical panoramas based on Marzipano (v0.3.0)

-This version by Simon Bowen May 2017, minor updates December 2023.
+This version by Simon Bowen May 2017, minor updates December 2023, example projects added March 2025 see [https://sjbowen.github.io/layers/](https://sjbowen.github.io/layers/).
 [www.simon-bowen.com] ([www.simon-bowen.com])

 # Modified Marzipano
-Uses the code created by Marzipano tools as a starting point: [http://www.marzipano.net/tool/] (http://www.marzipano.net/tool/)
+Uses the code created by Marzipano tools as a starting point: [http://www.marzipano.net/tool/](http://www.marzipano.net/tool/)

 I have modified the contents of index.js, style.css and index.html and extended the format of data.js